W&T Interfaces

 { if ($COMMAND == "outputaccess")

-{ IF ($MASK == "") {$MASK="0FFF";}
+{ if ($MASK == "") {$MASK="0FFF";}

 fputs($fp, "GET /".$COMMAND."?PW=".$PW."&Mask=".$MASK."&State=".$STATE."&");